JonatanHogild/FreeIPA_for_virtual_environment/README.md

 The installation should take a minute or two.
 Be observent here, as it will warn you if it runs into any issues.
 For us, it gave the following warning:
 *"Warning: IPA was unable to sync time with chrony!"*

 The installation was still successful.
-This just means we ought to fix time-sync to ensure proper Kerberos functionality.
+This just means we should fix time-sync to ensure proper Kerberos functionality.

 ### 3.3.2 Configure DNS